wisetrack-io/flutter-sdk/README.md

 - Advertising ID retrieval (IDFA for iOS, Ad ID for Android)

 ## Requirements
-- Flutter 2.2.0 or later
+- Flutter 2.0.0 or later
 - Dart 2.12.0 or later
 - iOS 11.0 or later
+- Android embedding v2 enabled
 - Android API 21 (Lollipop) or later
+- Android Gradle Plugin >= 7.1.0 for full compatibility with Java 17.

 ## Installation
 To integrate the WiseTrack Flutter Plugin into your Flutter project, follow these steps: